HoopsVibe sits down with Saul Williams One-On-One

 Saul: Celebrity is bewildering and strong.
 It can be used for a lot of great things.
 It can be used to pump up education.
 Images of LeBron reading before games are great.
 Shaq going back to school and getting his degree is a positive reflection of that.

-HV: Switching gears for a second, we know that you now live in France, have you been following at the political wrangling in this election year
+HV: Switching gears for a second, we know that you now live in France, how closely have you been following politics in the United States?

 Saul: I’ve been extremely involved.
 It give perspective to everything.
 It’s like looking at earth from space.
 If anything I am more in tune living in France.

-HV: Ok, so what are your thoughts on President Obama and his first four years?
+HV: Ok, so what are your thoughts on President Obama so far?

 Saul: It’s a good start.
 I like what he is attempting to accomplish with healthcare.
 There are flaws in the system.
 They will find them and address them, but at least he is trying to address the problem.
 I believe in big government, but I am also opposed to war in any form.
 I think the people that say they are disappointed in President Obama are naive.
 This is a democracy.
 He is not a dictator and he needs consensus to get things done.
 If I was going to give him grades: